ngeor/blog/README.md

 The `article` will have the data attribute `data-file` which is the file path of the page, without the `.md` extension and with all slashes replaced by hyphens.

+To show a page in the burger menu, tag it with `menu`.